lnajarila/ateneo-lithub/README.md

   * ```refactor```: Code restructuring without changing behavior
   * ```chore```: Miscellaneous changes

 * **Scope.** In what module did you make changes?
 These are examples and not an exhaustive list.
+(Not to be strictly followed, just put in what you feel is most appropriate)
   * ```auth```: Authentication-related (e.g., login, register)
   * ```listings```: Book listing features
   * ```offers```: Offer management